cesar-rocha/MARN3002-Physics/README.md

 | 14   | 2021-03-06    | Review  |         |    Mid-Term         |

-### My Teaching Philosophy

-### What You Should Expect From Me

-- Dedication to...
-- Prioritization of your learning...

 ### What I Expect From You

 - A desire to learn